Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 If You’re: Travelling On A Student Visa

-If you’re studying abroad in the UK on a student visa for a period over six months, you’re able to bring a partner or child with you to the UK during your stay.
+If you’re studying abroad in the UK on a student visa for a period over six months, you may be able to bring a partner or child with you to the UK during your stay.
 This visa allows you to stay for the duration of your degree or qualification, and this extends to your child or partner.
 However, other family and friends will still have to apply for a UK visitor visa to travel to the UK.

 If you are an international student in the UK and you’re not sure whether your family and friends will need a visa to visit you, the gov.uk website has an interactive tool that you can use to check eligibility.